-In the opinion of the BBA, EQC Seam Roof Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, EQC Seam Aluminium Standing Seam Roof Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-The Building Regulations 2010 (England and Wales) (as amended)

-2 Requirement: A1 Loading Comment: The systems have sufficient strength and stiffness to sustain and transmit the design load in accordance with section 6 of this Certificate.
-Requirement: B2 Internal fire spread (linings) Requirement: B3(2) Internal fire spread (structure) Comment: The exposed interior surfaces of the systems have been assessed as having the surface rating class given in section 11.1 of this Certificate.
-Requirement: B4(2) External fire spread Comment: The external surfaces of the sheets have a notional AA designation as defined in BS 476-3 : 2004 and, therefore, are not subject to the limitations of a minimum distance from any point on a boundary.
-See section 11.2 of this Certificate.
-Requirement: C2(b) Resistance to moisture Comment: When subjected to the maximum design load given in this Certificate, the systems will resist the passage of moisture to the inside of the building.
+The Building Regulations 2010 (England and Wales) (as amended) Requirement: Comment: A1 Loading The systems will have sufficient strength and stiffness to sustain and transmit the design loads in accordance with section 6 of this Certificate.
+Requirement: Comment: B3(2) Internal fire spread (Structure) The systems are restricted by this Requirement in some cases.
+See sections 11.1, 11.2 (Wales only) and 11.6 of this Certificate.
+Requirement: Comment: B3(4) Internal fire spread (Structure) The systems are restricted by this Requirement.
+See section 11.5 of this Certificate.
+Requirement: Comment: B4(2) External fire spread The systems are restricted by this Requirement in some cases.
+See sections 11.1, 11.2 (Wales only) and 11.3 of this Certificate.
+Requirement: Comment: C2(b) Resistance to moisture When subjected to the maximum design load given in this Certificate, the systems will resist the passage of moisture to the inside of the building.
 See section 7 of this Certificate.
-Requirement: C2(c) Resistance to moisture Comment: The systems will have a minimal risk of surface condensation or damage due to interstitial condensation.
+Requirement: Comment: C2(c) Resistance to moisture The systems will have a minimal risk of surface condensation or damage due to interstitial condensation.
 See sections 9.1, 9.2, 9.4 and 9.5 of this Certificate.
-Requirement: L1 (a)(i) Conservation of fuel and power Comment: The systems are acceptable.
-See sections 8 and 10.1 to 10.3 of this Certificate.
-Regulation: 7 Materials and workmanship Comment: The systems are acceptable.
-See sections 14.1, 14.3, 14.4 and 14.5 and the Installation part of this Certificate.
-Regulation: 26 CO 2 emission rates for new buildings Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: The systems can contribute to satisfying the requirements of these Regulations.
-See sections 8 and 10.1 to 10.3 of this Certificate.
+Requirement: Comment: L1(a)(i) Conservation of fuel and power The systems are acceptable.
+See sections 8.1 to 8.3 and 10.1 of this Certificate.
+Regulation: Comment: 7(1) Materials and workmanship The systems are acceptable.
+See sections 14.1 to 14.6 and the Installation part of this Certificate.
+Regulation: Regulation: Regulation: Regulation: Comment: 26 26A 26A 26B CO 2 emission rates for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) The systems can contribute to satisfying the requirements of these Regulations, although compensating fabric and/or services measures may be required.
+See sections 8.1 to 8.3 and 10.1 of this Certificate.
+E L The Building (Scotland) Regulations 2004 (as amended) Regulation: Comment: 8(1)(2) (2) Durability, workmanship and fitness of materials The systems can contribute to a construction satisfying the requirements of this Regulation.
+See sections 13 and 14.1 to 14.6 and the Installation part of this Certificate.
+Regulation: Standard: 9 1.1(a)(b) Building standards applicable to construction Structure